sateffen/poc-scrollbar/README.md

 For a list of all options please see the list below.

-## Instance methods
+### Instance methods

 * scrollTop(newValue)
     * Description: Setter and getter for the current scrollTop value
+    * Param `newValue`: Number (Optional)
     * Returns: Number
 * scrollLeft(newValue)
     * Description: Setter and getter for the current scrollLeft value
+    * Param `newValue`: Number (Optional)
     * Returns: Number
+* addEventListener(eventName, callback)
+    * Description: Adds given callback as eventlistener for given eventname.
+For possible event objects see below
+    * Param `eventName`: String - The event name.
+Possible options are: *scrollTopChanged*, *scrollLeftChanged*
+    * Param `callback`: Function - The callback to register as eventlistener
+* removeEventListener(eventName, callback)
+    * Description: Removes given callback as eventlistener from given eventname
+    * Param `eventName`: String - The event name.
+Possible options are: *scrollTopChanged*, *scrollLeftChanged*
+    * Param `callback`: Function - The callback to remove as eventlistener
 * destroy()
     * Description: Destroys the current instance of the scrollbar (removes elements, unregisters listeners and so on)

-## Available options
+### Available options

-There are some options, you can use:
+There are some options, you can use.
+Pass them along as object to the PocScrollbar constructor:

 * disableTouchScrollingOnContainer
     * Type: Boolean